elguel/elguelvizspotify.github.io/index.md

 {% include yoy.html %}

-To understand the listening habits of the 4 Nordic countries better, it's good to check distribution of song characteristics.
+To understand the listening habits of the 4 Nordic countries better, it's good to check distribution of **song characteristics**.
 Measures of song characteristics is something that Spotify provides.
 The following song characteristics were included:
 - tempo (tempo of a track in beats per minute (BPM))
 - danceability (a value of 0.0 is least danceable and 1.0 is most danceable)